zhenglong1603/tp/docs/UserGuide.md

 Format: `appton date/DATE`

 Parameters:
-- `date/DATE`: The date to view appointments on.
+- `DATE`: The date to view appointments on.
 It must be in the format `dd-MM-yyyy`.

 Examples: `appton date/22-03-2025`